 When you send Party Wall Notice to the adjoining owner of the party wall, three types of sections portray the response, including,

 Party wall issues can get ugly if you cannot handle them wisely.
-The party wall surveyor can be the final escort in case of any dispute.
-You can hire the best party wall surveyor in London to quickly get a party wall award for you without dragging the matter for months.
+The surveyor can be the final escort in case of any dispute.
+You can hire the best party wall surveyors London to quickly get a party wall award for you without dragging the matter for months.